VinayUpreti/CMOS-Inverter-Telescopic-Design/README.md

 | Peak gain at VM | ≈ 5.4 |
 | µn/µp (extracted) | 2.38 |

-What actually changed between the first chapter and the last:
+Reading the seven chapters back to back, the number that changed the least was VM — 900 mV, present from Chapter 1's accident all the way to Chapter 7's noise margins.
+What changed was *how much that number was allowed to mean*:

-1. **Causality became non-negotiable.** W → k → Id → Ron, in that order, always.
-Both of my early reasoning failures were causality inversions, and both produced correct-looking numbers.
+1. **Causality stopped being optional.** W → k → Id → Ron, always in that order.
+Both real mistakes in this project — Chapters 2 and 3 — were the chain run backwards, and both produced numbers that looked fine.
-2. **VM stopped being a point on a curve and became a competition.** Every later structure — latch metastability, SRAM read disturb, sense-amp regeneration — is the same tug-of-war wearing different clothes.
+2. **VM stopped being a point on a curve and became a competition.** It's the equilibrium of a tug-of-war between pull-up and pull-down strength, and every later result in this notebook — the delay crossover, the noise margins — turned out to be that same competition, measured a different way.
-3. **One condition, many faces.** kn = kp centres VM *and* balances delay *and* symmetrises noise margins.
-Specifications that look independent often are not.
+3. **One condition, three faces.** kn = kp centres VM, balances delay, and symmetrises noise margins.
+Specifications that look independent on a datasheet often trace back to the same root cause.
-4. **Models have regimes.** The long-channel VM equation described the sweep region and failed at minimum dimensions.
-Knowing where a model stops working proved more useful than the model itself.
+4. **Every model has a regime, not a universal claim.** The long-channel VM equation was exactly right — inside the sizing range where it applies, and visibly wrong at minimum geometry.
+Knowing the boundary mattered more than the equation.
-5. **By Chapter 6, the simulations had become confirmations.** That transition — not any single number — was the actual deliverable of this stage.
+5. **By Chapter 6, simulation had stopped surprising me.** Not any single number — that transition is the actual deliverable of this notebook.

+That last point is really the whole answer to the question this prologue opened with: what does it mean to *understand* a circuit, rather than just simulate it?
+It means the gap between "what I predicted" and "what the simulator showed" closes — chapter by chapter, contradiction by contradiction — until it isn't a gap anymore.

 ---